* Our “full-service” trekking peak climb includes:

 - Sleeping arrangements will be in comfortable and roomy bunks in teahouses, except for tents during the glacier training portion of the trip and on Lobuche East;

 - Your trip includes 2 free Kathmandu hotel nights at the beginning and two free Kathmandu hotel nights at the end of the trip.
 You will be sharing.
-If you want your own single room, the cost is an aditional $32 per night (during the included four free hotel nights) and for extra nights $65 per person for single occupancy.
+If you do not wish to share, you can pay an extra $20 for a single room (during any of the included 4 nights).
+If you want a room for extra nights, outside of the included 4 nights, the price will be $30 (single room).
+Price includes good delicious breakfast and mandatory 25% Nepal government tax and government service charge.
 Please bring extra cash to pay for your extra nights and / or your single supplement.
 We often stay at the comfortable three star Hotel Shakti.
 Its an excellent and classic hotel surrounded by green gardens and located in the heart of the city action near many delicious restaurants, the city's best mountain equipment shopping, and abundant nightlife all within a few minutes walk.
 The Shakti also offers lots of entertaining day trip (and night outing) options such as city tours, walking tours, rock climbing, mountain biking, wild game safaris, horse back riding, art classes, volunteer opportunities at orphanages, hospitals, schools, women's centres, bird watching, cooking classes, sport fishing, day peak climbing, herbal medicine seminars, day hikes, pottery classes, car tours, sightseeing, temple tours, henna handpainting classes, massage, swimming, beauty salon, motorbiking, yoga retreats, river rafting, painting classes, golf, language courses, kayaking, writing seminars, bungie jumping, religious worship, canyoning, hot tubs, health club, saunas, fitness center, spa treatments, Mount Kailash Treks, night clubs, meditation retreats, gourmet restaurants, cultural dance performances, wine tasting, pedicures and manicures, casino gambling, barber shop, discotheques, airport transfers, Scenic flights around Mount Everest and much much more.
 Meals in Kathmandu are at your expense.

 Five-Day Option: We are offering a five day trip for those members that wish to meet our team on day 9 of the itinerary in Dzongla and arrange their own trek before and after the 5 days of glacier travel.
 All of the services provided to our full-service members will be offered to members who wish to only do the 5 day program.
 This may be a great option for those who are participating in other treks/climbs in the region.
 Five day option cost: $1350 USD.